mbjallow6/mbjallow/src/content/posts/Clinical-Quality-Analytics.md

 ## Future Trends and Emerging Technologies
 The clinical quality analytics landscape continues evolving rapidly, driven by advances in artificial intelligence, interoperability standards, and regulatory requirements that are reshaping how healthcare organizations measure and improve quality.

+- Artificial Intelligence and Machine Learning Integration is becoming increasingly sophisticated, with AI-powered clinical decision support systems achieving diagnostic accuracy rates that match or exceed human clinicians in specific domains.
+Future AI applications will include more advanced predictive modeling for patient deterioration, personalized treatment recommendations based on genomic data, and automated quality measure calculation that reduces administrative burden.